-Provincially, the situation is also negative.
-Only 3 of Gauteng's colleges keep such data.
-The college under investigation does not keep student exit level data.
+Provincially, the situation is more positive.
+Three of Gauteng's 8 colleges keep such data.
+There are no data for Sedibeng College in this regard.

 EFFICIENCY RATES, 2007-2009

 The importance of efficiency indicators cannot be overemphasized: they provide an indication of how efficient a college is in terms of student performance - the key responsibility of colleges.
 The standard of a college is judged by the academic performance of its students.